-The type of roof coating that's often used on commercial roofs is a reflexive white color.
+The type of roof waterproofing that's often used on commercial roofs is a reflexive white color.
 A white, reflective coating can also direct UV rays away from a roof, which can lower the temperature of a roof and minimize issues with the transfer of heat and cold air between the outside and inside.
 Additional benefits you could enjoy with a waterproofing membrane applied to your roof include:

 A waterproof roof coating is applied evenly across your entire commercial roof.
 It extends to all areas of your roof, including around hatches, pipes, vents, and other types of equipment commonly found on a commercial roof.
 The result is a full seal that's also waterproof.